Kota Srinivas Poojary

-Shri Kota Shrinivas Poojari is an Indian Bharatiya Janata Party politician hailing from Kota, Karnataka.
-He is currently serving as the Minister of Social Welfare Department and Backward Classes Welfare Department of Karnataka.
-He is also the Leader of the House, Karnataka Legislative Council and the COVID-19 Management District in-charge Minister for Kodagu.
+Kota Shrinivas Poojari is an Indian Bharatiya Janata Party politician hailing from Kota, Karnataka.
+He served as the Minister of Social Welfare Department and Backward Classes Welfare Department of Karnataka from 2021 to 2023.
+He was also the Leader of the House, Karnataka Legislative Council and the COVID-19 Management District in-charge Minister for Kodagu.
 He has been appointed the BJP National Executive Committee member from 7 October 2021.

-He has handled several crucial posts in Karnataka politics.
+Poojari handled several crucial posts in Karnataka politics.
 He was first elected to the Karnataka Legislative Council for a term from 6 January 2010 to 4 January 2016 representing the Dakshina Kannada Local Authorities Constituency and was re-elected for the term from 6 January 2016 to 5 January 2022.
-He served as the Leader of Opposition, Karnataka Legislative Council from 7 February 2018 to 26 July 2019.During the tenure of the previous cabinet under B. S Yediyurappa as the Chief Minister, he handled the portfolios of Minister of Muzrai from 20 August 2019 to 28 July 2021, Minister of Ports & Inland Transport and Minister of Fisheries from 20 August 2019 to 21 January 2021 and Minister of Backward Class Welfare from 21 January 2021 to 28 July 2021.
+He served as the Leader of Opposition, Karnataka Legislative Council from 7 February 2018 to 26 July 2019.
+During the tenure of the previous cabinet under B. S Yediyurappa as the Chief Minister, he handled the portfolios of Minister of Muzrai from 20 August 2019 to 28 July 2021, Minister of Ports & Inland Transport and Minister of Fisheries from 20 August 2019 to 21 January 2021 and Minister of Backward Class Welfare from 21 January 2021 to 28 July 2021.

 Early life

-Shri Kota Shrinivas Poojari was born on 15 November 1959 in Kotathattu, Karnataka to Shri Annayya Poojari and Smt Lacchi Poojari as the youngest among their three children.
-He has completed upper primary schooling till grade 7 and then initially started to work at a provisional store to support his family.
-After few years, while his family received agricultural land from the government, he started the vocation of farming which he continues till today.
+Poojari was born on 15 November 1959 in Kotathattu, Karnataka to a Kannada-speaking Billava Family of Annayya and Lacchi Poojari as the youngest among their three children.
+He completed upper primary schooling till grade seven and then initially started to work at a provisional store to support his family.
+After a few years, while his family received agricultural land from the government, he started the vocation of farming which he continues.
 He has been an active voice in raising the local issues faced by his village since a very young age and used to frequently write columns in newspapers to draw the government's attention to these problems.
 At that time, writers of columns were also asked to send photographs for their articles and this prompted Shri Poojari to purchase a camera and learn photography.
 He then opened up a photo studio "Swathi" in his village and pursued the profession for several years.
 It was during his stint with photography that he had taken an iconic picture of the acclaimed novelist Shri Kota Shivaram Karantha batting on the cricket field on the occasion of a cricket tournament inauguration in Kota.
 This picture is widely used in several articles and documentaries about the writer.
 Even during his life as a photographer, he continued engaging in raising people's struggles and tribulations ensuring that their requests are heard and heeded.
 A prominent instance of his intervention is while the people of Kodi-Hosabengre region faced severe drinking water scarcity, he coordinated the women from the region and staged a strong protest at the District Administration office which led to the administration yielding to their petition.